lab1092/blender-manual_ja/manual/modeling/meshes/editing/deforming.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Object/Mesh/Curve/Surface --> Transform --> Shear`
-   | Hotkey:   :kbd:`ctrl-alt-shift-S`
+   | Hotkey:   :kbd:`Ctrl-Alt-Shift-S`

-The :guilabel:`Shear` transformation applies a shearing on your selection of elements (in :guilabel:`Edit` mode, vertices/edges/control points/...).
+The *Shear* transformation applies a shearing on your selection of elements (in *Edit* mode, vertices/edges/control points/...).
 Like the other transform tools, it uses the view space, and is centered on the pivot point: the shear occurs along the view's x-axis passing through the pivot point.
 Everything that is "above" this axis (i.e. has a positive y-axis position) will move (shear)